HeardLibrary/digital-scholarship/lod/install.md

 **Note: Wikibase requres 4 GB of memory allocated to Docker in order to run in Docker Compose.
 If your computer doesn't have at least 8 GB of memory, you probably won't be able to do this part of the exercise.**

+For a tutorial on how to install Wikibase on Digital Ocean, see [this page](https://semlab.io/howto/wikibase_basic).
+These instructions also include how to get Quickstatements to work!

 **Additional note:**  You can also install Wikibase without using Docker, although it's more complicated.
 Instructions are at [this web page](https://www.mediawiki.org/wiki/Wikibase/Installation).

 Start by going to Docker Hub (<https://hub.docker.com/>).
 Enter `wikibase` in the search box at the top of the page.
 The first hit you see should be `wikibase/wikebase`.
 This is the typical set of images needed to run the Wikibase applicaiton.
 Click on the link to get to the information page about that application.